Laelmano24/changeLogs-simple-panel/README.md

 ## 🔗 How to Use

 1. Open your browser and go to `http://localhost:3000`
-2. Log in with your username and password
+2. Log in with your password
 3. Paste your **Discord webhook URL**
 4. Write your changelog message
 5. Click **Send**